leonvanbokhorst/little-padawan-S350/docs/little-wan-embodiment.md

    - Stream audio to speaker; coordinate with PTZ to aim the camera at the speaker for flair.

 3. **Conversation Core**
-   - Maintain context buffer (semantic + recent transcripts).
+   - Maintain context buffer (semantic + recent transcripts, sourced from sanitized loop payloads).
    - Implement persona prompts so I stay witty, respectful, and a tad dramatic.
    - Include configurable attention rules (e.g., high priority for Master Lonn, low for background chatter).